rapid7/metasploit-framework/Meterpreter-Debugging-Meterpreter-Sessions.md

 1. Log all networking requests between msfconsole and Meterpreter, i.e. TLV Packets
 2. Generate a custom Meterpreter debug build extra logging present

-### Log Meterpreter TLV Packets
+## Log Meterpreter TLV Packets

-This can be enabled for any Meterpreter session, and does not impact the Metasploit build:
+This can be enabled for any Meterpreter session, and does not require a debug Metasploit build:

 ```
 msf6 > setg SessionTlvLogging true
 SessionTlvLogging => true
 ```

+Allowed values:

+- `setg SessionTlvLogging true` - Enable network logging, defaulting to console
+- `setg SessionTlvLogging false` - Disable all network logging
+- `setg SessionTlvLogging console` - Log to the current msfconsole instance
+- `setg SessionTlvLogging file:/tmp/session.txt` - Write the network traffic logs to an arbitrary file

 Example output: